NCAlgebra/NC/DOCUMENTATION/MANUAL/Advanced.md

-For this reason, when substituting in `NCAlgebra` it is always safer to use functions from the [`NCReplace` package](#PackageNCReplace) rather than the corresponding Mathematice `Replace` family of functions.
+For this reason, when substituting in `NCAlgebra` it is always safer to use functions from the [`NCReplace` package](#PackageNCReplace) rather than the corresponding Mathematica `Replace` family of functions.
 Unfortunately, this comes at a the expense of sacrificing the standard operators `/.` (`ReplaceAll`) and `//.` (`ReplaceRepeated`), which cannot be safely overloaded, forcing one to